Board Girls: Plot

-At the strongwoman competition, Woman is interviewed and told that there is a new transgender athlete competing named Heather Swanson, revealed that to be an extremely muscular, bearded athlete (a parody of "Macho Man" Randy Savage) who only started identifying as a woman two weeks ago.
+At the strongwoman competition, Woman is interviewed and told that there is a new transgender athlete competing named Heather Swanson, an extremely muscular, bearded athlete (a parody of "Macho Man" Randy Savage) who only started identifying as a woman two weeks ago.
 Swanson easily dominates the competition, with Woman finishing in a distant second.
-Swanson visits Woman and Principal at their home to brag about his victory and gets into an argument with Principal, calling him a transphobe.
-Swanson has an interview on a sports talk show with multiple trophies and awards as he has won every women's sporting contest He has entered recently.
+Swanson visits Woman and Principal at their home to brag about his victory and gets into an argument with Principal, calling him a "transphobe".
+Swanson has an interview on a sports talk show with multiple trophies and awards as he has won every women's sporting contest he has entered recently.
 He issues a challenge to Woman, who is watching on television at home.
 Woman reveals to Principal that she personally knows Swanson as her ex-boyfriend Blade Jaggart, who felt that he was beaten by a woman when they broke up and is now lying that he is a transgender woman so he can beat her in women's sports.
 As Swanson has an interview celebrating his success in mixed martial arts, Principal interrupts him on set causing another argument.
 In the heat of the moment, Principal shoves Swanson, and he dives through a table, breaking it.

 Principal's reputation is damaged from his actions, and Woman consoles him in a park as Principal does not want to face his babies due to his actions.
 Principal decides to invite Swanson to South Park Elementary as a motivational speaker in an attempt to make up for his actions.
 As Swanson brags about his ability to beat any woman at any contest, the girls from Board Girls retort that he would be unable to beat any of them in some of their favorite games.
 Swanson accepts their challenge and is repeatedly defeated by the Board Girls in various games.
 Swanson leaves in anger as Cartman invites Swanson to make their own club instead.
 Principal returns home and finds that his children have accepted his actions as they simply do not care.

 Reception

 Jesse Schedeen of IGN gave the episode a score of 7.4 out of 10, praising how it shifts away from current events, and stating, "As we've seen over and over, South Park is generally better off when it doesn't try to rip storylines directly from current headlines but instead strives to be topical yet evergreen."

 Chris Longo with Den of Geek gave the episode 3 out of 5 stars and commented that the episode "left a lot to be desired," especially pointing to the use of the Randy Savage parody to comment on transgender criticism as "irresponsible and sloppy in its setup and bows out when it has the chance to wade into the grey area of its intended social commentary."

-The episode was denounced as transphobic by multiple reviewers and LGBTQ publications, who accused it of mocking transgender athletes.
+The episode was denounced as "transphobic" by multiple reviewers and LGBTQ publications, who accused it of mocking transgender athletes.